Genivia/ugrep-indexer/README.md

 other hand, searching archives and compressed files is slower than searching regular files.
-Indexing archives and compressed files with `ugrep-indexer -z -I` and searching them with `ugrep -z -I --index PATTERN` can speed up searching when the archives and compressed files that we are not interesed in are skipped, when the pattern does not match the index.
+Indexing archives and compressed files with `ugrep-indexer -z -I` and searching them with `ugrep -z -I --index PATTERN` can speed up searching when the archives and compressed files are skipped when the pattern does not match.
 On the other hand, disk store requirements will increase with the addition of index file entries for archives and compressed files.
-Note that when archives and compressed files contain binaries, then option `-I` will ignore them and not create indexes for binary files stored in archives and compressed files.
+Note that when archives and compressed files contain binaries, option `-I` ignores these archived/compressed binaries.